A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 Finally, if you want to explore package deals (combining tickets with optional hotel, transportation, VIP perks, etc), there are several trusted options including Championship Tennis Tours, Grand Slam Tennis Tours, and Steve Furgal’s International Tennis Tours.

-Tip #6: If you’ve never done it, consider splurging once on a courtside Ashe seat — if possible after the 2nd round of play when matches start getting more competitive.
+Tip #6: If you’ve never done it, consider splurging once on a courtside Ashe seat.

 Here’s a video I shot of Federer from the front row in 2011, the very first time I sat courtside at Ashe.
 I found a great deal on a resale ticket (baseline section 58) for Labor Day during the Round of 16 and got to witness Federer perfection from a few feet away.
 Best money I’ve ever spent.